criminalip/CIP-NSE-Script/criminalip-api/README.md

 ### Usage
 - - -

-Please follow these 2 steps before using this service.
+Please follow these two steps before using this service.

-1. Create an API-KEY by signing up for [Criminal IP](https://www.criminalip.io/ko)
+1. Create an API Key by signing up for [Criminal IP](https://www.criminalip.io/ko)

-2. You can enter your API-Key into the script file so that you don’t have to enter the API-Key every time.
+2. You can enter your API key into the script file so that you don’t have to enter the API Key every time.
 (Optional)

 ```
 -- Set your Criminal IP API key here to avoid typing it in every time: